pjreddie/darknet/README.md

+# Darknet CrowdHuman

+As part of my Final Year Project, I have trained the Yolo object detector on the Crowdhuman dataset.
+The goal was to be able to achieve fast detections on people and faces in crowds.

+## Darknet

 ![Darknet Logo](http://pjreddie.com/media/files/darknet-black-small.png)

-# Darknet #
 Darknet is an open source neural network framework written in C and CUDA.
 It is fast, easy to install, and supports CPU and GPU computation.

 For more information see the [Darknet project website](http://pjreddie.com/darknet).

 For questions or issues please use the [Google Group](https://groups.google.com/forum/#!forum/darknet).

-# Darknet CrowdHuman

-As part of my Final Year Project, I have trained the Yolo object detector on the Crowdhuman dataset.
-The goal was to be able to achieve fast detections on people and faces in crowds.

 ## CrowdHuman Dataset